jaytimm/american-political-data-and-r/README.md

 ------------------------------------------------------------------------

-LAWMAKER DETAILS: IDEOLOGY & BIOGRAPHICALS

-Congressional composition & voting patterns.

-### 1 Political ideologies
+### 1 Political ideologies and congressional composition

 ***So what do you want to do this weekend?***